This guide covers four drying methods, proper storage, and a refreshing iced chamomile tea recipe to try with your harvest.

 - Continue until the herbs are no longer pliable, but crumble between your fingers.

 Once your herbs are fully dry, they’re ready to use in tisanes.
-It’s important to store them correctly, though, because if they come into contact with moisture they can become moldy!
+It’s important to store them correctly, though, because if they come into contact with moisture they will mold.

 Luckily, preparing tea herbs for storage is easy: